declancm/vim2vscode/README.md

 # vim2vscode

-Open all active buffers (files) in vim into vscode for when you need that visual\
+Open all active vim buffers (files) in vscode for when you need that visual\
 studio debugging power.

 The plugin will also transfer your working directory and even your current cursor\